 It's commonly accepted fact that dogs don't smell their best when wet.
 Wet dog smell actually contains many specific scents.
 A British scientist found that the distinctive wet dog odor is actually a combination of almond, fruit, honey, and mushroom—along with feces and sulfur.

 Dogs live life at eleven, and that means plenty of smells are bound to happen.
-But, if you notice a particularly strong or odd odor, do your research and always call your vet for some expert advice, just to be safe.
+But, if you notice a particularly strong or odd odor, a new odor, or bad smell that is accompanied by other symptoms, it could point to a dog health condition.
+Do your research and always call your vet for some expert advice, just to be safe.